top of page

 This witty, yet caustic novel explores the meeting of two unlikely young people in 1923 – Amos Bell, train driver of the Flying Scotsman, as he falls for an opera singer, Madame Neil-Gregory.
 Click here to learn more.

-Book 2 The Soundtrack of Their Lives - on sale July USA
+The Soundtrack of Their Lives

 Here is a Hull Daily Mail News Article about Madame Neil Gregory's performances: